Default driver

 The system follows a layered architecture:

-TicketSystemGateway interface decouples the orchestration from gateway implementationsTicketSystemEnum::gatewayClass() maps each driver to its concrete classCreationResult carries the outcome of every gateway callCreateSupportTicket orchestrates the full workflow in one placeSUPPORT_ENABLED=trueSUPPORT_DRIVER=mailSUPPORT_MAIL_TO=your-team@northwestern.eduWhen enabled, the contact form routes are registered and the submission log appears in the Filament admin panel.
+TicketSystemGateway interface decouples orchestration from gateway implementationsTicketSystem::gatewayClass() maps each driver to its concrete classCreationResult carries the outcome of each gateway callCreateSupportTicket orchestrates the workflow in one placeSUPPORT_ENABLED=trueSUPPORT_DRIVER=mailSUPPORT_MAIL_TO=your-team@northwestern.eduWhen enabled, the contact form routes are registered and the submission log appears in the Filament admin panel.
 When disabled, no routes are registered and the feature is completely inert.

 User visits the contact form